 2. Call the hospital where you receive neuromuscular care if it is after hours

 We all know emergencies can happen in the middle of the night or on a weekend when it may be more difficult to contact your neuromuscular center.
 It is best to discuss an emergency plan with your neuromuscular specialist and ask for a number to call outside of regular office hours.

-If you do not have a direct number to a specialist on call, your next option is to call the main hospital’s operator and ask for the neurologist on call.
+If you do not have a direct number to a specialist on call, your next option is to call the main hospital’s operator and ask for the specialist on call (i.e. Neurologist, Pulmonologist, Cardiologist, etc).
 From here, they should be able to connect you with the appropriate specialist and help drive your care.